-- Enforcement of laws and restoration of alienated lands to the tribals
+- What laws and mechanisms can ensure just restoration of alienated lands to tribals?